GeoStat-Bayesian/anchoredDistr/README.md

 <!-- badges: end -->

 The goal of the anchoredDistr R package is to provide post-processing for Method of Anchored Distributions (MAD).
+The software itself can be found at <http://mad.codeplex.com/>.
 MAD is a framework for Bayesian inference in geostatistics
 ([Rubin, 2010](https://doi.org/10.1029/2009wr008799)) and it has already found a number of applications in different fields of earth sciences ([Murakami, 2010](https://doi.org/10.5194/hess-14-1989-2010)),